 Osprey™ TCG vs Normal TCG: 7-1 to Osprey™

-There are many more areas and examples that we could talk about, but for the basic purpose of proving the point: does it matter if you have a world-leading accurate TCG compared to a normal TCG, there are seven good reasons to chose the more accurate TCG.
+There are many more areas and examples that we could talk about, but for the basic purpose of proving the point: does it matter if you have a world-leading accurate TCG compared to a normal TCG, there are seven good reasons to choose the more accurate TCG.

 Reminder: Osprey™ TCG is accurate to ±100ms from an independent consumer perspective.
-We are talking about the importance of tenths of a second, not hundreths or thousands of a second.
+We are talking about the importance of tenths of a second, not hundredths or thousands of a second.
 After all, here in the UK it is Ofcom that stipulated any metering difference of greater than one second should be considered an error.
 So technically, cutting to the point, a TCG that is only accurate to 2± seconds cannot identify a metering error of 1 second.

 Did You Find This Article Helpful?